 The Greyhound Bus service from San Francisco to Yosemite appeals to budget-conscious travelers.
 However, this is the slowest option.
 The Greyhound bus journey takes over nine hours and includes several stops plus a transfer in Merced.
 Travelers can choose from stopping at the Yosemite Valley Lodge or the Yosemite Valley Visitor Center.

 Yosemite also has a shuttle bus system for tourists to get around the park, free of charge.
 The Yosemite Valley Shuttle (operating year-round) takes tourists to the park's main attractions and stopping points near all Yosemite National Park hotels, as well as some campsites including Upper Pines Campground and Housekeeping Camp.

 The El Capitan Shuttle (operating from mid-June until early October) goes to the Yosemite Valley Visitor Center, El Capitan, and the Four Mile trailhead.

 More Related Articles on PlanetWare.com

 Planning Your Visit to Yosemite: To ensure a fabulous visit to Yosemite National Park, read up about Yosemite's top attractions such as Yosemite Falls, Half Dome, and El Capitan.
 Learning about Yosemite's incredible landscape before you go only adds to the sense of amazement when seeing the iconic sites in person.
 You should also decide in advance which Yosemite hikes suit your abilities, before you embark on your adventures.

-Camping in Yosemite: If you're interested in spending a night under the stars, you can choose from Yosemite's array of excellent campgrounds–just be sure to book well ahead of your visit.
+Camping in Yosemite: If you're interested in spending a night under the stars, you can choose from Yosemite's array of excellent campgrounds.
+Be sure to book your campsite well ahead of your visit.